 It is possible to switch suppliers.
 The tariffs offered by the various suppliers may differ greatly.
 You can compare prices using E-Control's tariff calculator.

-Please note: A meter reading should be taken on the day of the switch and sent to the net operator so that you can be billed accurately.
+A meter reading should be taken on the day of the switch and sent to the net operator so that you can be billed accurately.
 Otherwise the net operator may determine the meter reading based on previous usage levels.

 An application for dispute resolution can be submitted to the E-Control conciliation body in the event of problems relating to registering or cancelling the electricity or gas supply, switching supplier, the quality of a service provided by the electricity or gas company, or complaints regarding a bill.
-Before doing so, a direct attempt must have been made to reach a solution with the company or companies concerned.
+Before doing so, a direct attempt must have been made to reach a solution with the company concerned.

 In the event of financial problems or difficulties in paying a bill, the electricity or gas supplier should be contacted as soon as possible.
 For example, payment in instalments or a later payment of the bill may be agreed with the energy company.
 In such situations, many suppliers reach a solution together with their customers.

-- Energy suppliers in Austria (→ E-Control)
+- Electricity suppliers – nationwide (→ E-Control)

-- Tariff calculator (→ E-Control)German text
+- Tariff calculator – comparison of offers for electricity and gas (→ E-Control)German text

 - Electricity and gas tariffs in Austria (→ E-Control)